spuckhafte/breezer.js/README.md

 This feature should only be turned on during development.

 `name` - optional: will help in debugging in strict mode<br>
-`execute` - this method accepts the actual msg as a parameter and your logics for the command will be defined here.
+`execute` - logics for your command will be defined here.

 **`commands/calc.js`:**
 ```js